agnivesh13/niyantrana/docs/ARCHITECTURE.md

 - Dysglycaemia — HbA1c ≥ 5.7 (pre) / ≥ 6.5 (diabetic)
 - Hypertension — ≥ 130/80

-This is what finally delivers the deck's *"jointly predicts all three conditions"* claim. v1 only ever produced fatty liver.
+This is what delivers the deck's *"jointly predicts all three conditions"* claim; the original produced fatty liver alone.

 ### Stage 2 — Trajectory model